gtarlin/landing-page/README.md

  - I previously used a css property to achieve the scrolling effect, but I switched it to javascript to satisfy the rubric

 ### Other improvements
-- Changed some functions to arrow notation
+- Changed some functions to arrow notation and consolidated some functions
 - Changed the method for deciding where in the scroll each section should get focus

 ------------